q3769/conseq4j/README.md

 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();
 ```

-This is a typical way of setting up a conseq.
-The real numbers are up to your discretion, but "when in doubt, use the default".
-It has a max of 10 concurrent executors, each executor has a task queue size of 20.
+The following is a typical way of setting up a conseq.
+The exact capacity numbers are up to your discretion.
+This particular conseq has a max of 10 concurrent executors, each executor has a task queue size of 20.
 Note that, in this case, the total task queue size of the entire conseq is 200 (i.e., 20 x 10):

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();